Hi there , welcome to Walking-with-a-purpose.com

 Welcome to Walking with a Purpose

 At Walking with a Purpose, we are dedicated to raising awareness about mental health Issues and breaking the stigma and issues facing suicide survivors.
-Join us on this incredible journey as a 53-year-old grandmother trains to walk the Appalachian Trail in 2026.
-Please follow us on social media, the links to all my accounts are listed below.
+Join us on this incredible journey as a 54-year-old grandmother trains to walk the Appalachian Trail in 2026.
+Please follow us on social media, the links to all social media accounts are listed below.

 I welcome you all to follow my journey, and to perhaps start your own.